 It is possible and you are encouraged to breastfeed premature babies, although you may have to initially start by expressing breastmilk and feeding it through a small tube into the nose or mouth.

 Sometimes one or more babies are transferred to a different hospital because of a lack of places.
 This can be very distressing.
 Do make sure that you know the reasons why your baby/ies have to be moved.
 Contact Twins Trust if you are concerned that hospital policy rather than a medical reason is behind the decision to split your babies between different hospitals.
 We may be able to help.
 You can also ring Twins Trust’s freephone helpline Twinline on 0800 138 0509.
-This confidential listening service is staffed by volunteers who are parents of multiples themselves and have had training in the issues that can affect a multiple birth.
+This confidential listening service is staffed by volunteers who are parents of multiples themselves and have had training in the issues that can affect a twin, triplet or higher order birth.
 Twinline is open Monday – Friday from 10am-1pm and 7pm-10pm.

 To find out more about your babies’ care in the neonatal unit, download Twins Trust’s Parent’s Guide to Neonatal Care.